top of page

 Passenger boardings on fixed-route transit systems have declined by 25% during the five-year period between 2014 and 2019, and by 35% during the ten-year period between 2009 and 2019.
 This decline is likely due to a variety of external reasons including demographic changes, sustained low fuel prices, an increased availability of sub-prime automobile financing, economic conditions, and the increased availability of ride-hailing services.

 For demand-responsive public shared-ride taxi service, passenger boardings have increased slightly—by 5%—for the ten-year period between 2009 and 2019, and decreased by 1% for the five-year period between 2014 and 2019.
+The COVID-19 pandemic impacted commuting patterns starting in March 2020, resulting in reductions in passenger boardings, particularly in commuter bus services.

 Amtrak Hiawatha Ridership

-Ridership on Amtrak's Hiawatha service has increased by 18% in the last ten years and by 9% in the five-year period between 2014 and 2019.
+Ridership on Amtrak's Hiawatha service has increased by 18% in the ten-year period between 2009 and 2019 and by 9% in the five-year period between 2014 and 2019.
+Due to the impacts of the COVID-19 pandemic, Hiawatha ridership decreased to 403,112 in 2020.

 An effort to expand frequency on the route from 7 to 10 trips per day is currently underway.